 Dog Walks around Inverness

-As a lucky dog owner we are very fortunate to live in an area surrounded by beautiful scenery and a tremendous choice of dog walks around Inverness.
-Hector, our Highland dog, enjoys regular trips to the Ness Islands, Inverness, just a few minutes walk from here.
+As a lucky dog owner we are very fortunate to live in an area surrounded by beautiful scenery.
+There’s a tremendous choice of dog walks around Inverness.
+Our Highland dog, Hector, enjoys regular trips to the Ness Islands, Inverness, which is just a few minutes walk from here.
 He also loves the beach and has several favourites.
 We also like walks in the woods along trail paths, always better if there’s a bit of water nearby for a quick dip.
 Best of all is when we walk with friends and their pooches, it’s great to sniff the Highland air with your chums around.

 The Ness Islands